Bath, Pennsylvania

 Bath is a borough in Northampton County, Pennsylvania.
 As of the 2020 census, Bath had a population of 2,808.
-It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th most populous metropolitan area in the U.S. as of the 2020 census.
+It is part of the Lehigh Valley metropolitan area, which had a population of 861,899 and was the 68th-most populous metropolitan area in the U.S. as of the 2020 census.

 History

-Bath is located at the head of the Monocacy Creek (Lehigh River tributary) in an area of the Lehigh Valley that was once rich in agriculture.
+Bath is located at the head of the Monocacy Creek in an area of the Lehigh Valley that was once rich in agriculture.
 The greater area of the town, however, lies east of the Monocacy Valley.
+Prior to European settlement, Bath was inhabited by the Lenape Indigenous tribe.

-Bath was established in 1728 as a Scotch-Irish settlement before the American Revolution as the first settlement by white people in the Forks of the Delaware.
+Bath was established in 1728 as a Scotch-Irish settlement before the American Revolution as the first settlement by white people in the Forks of the Delaware River.
 It is named for Bath, Somerset, England by Margaret DeLancey, who sold land under her father, lieutenant colonel of the Continental Army, William Allen, in the 1700s.

 On March 3, 1737, the 247 acres of land that is currently inside the boundaries of Bath was purchased and surveyed for Daniel Craig.
 According to borough historians, this land spans from Chestnut Street to the north of Northampton Street.
-William Allen conveyed the greater part of Bath's land to his son, Andrew, in 1776, the same year American declared its freedom from the British.
+William Allen conveyed the greater part of Bath's land to his son, Andrew, in 1776, the same year that the Second Continental Congress in Philadelphia signed the Declaration of Independence, declaring its freedom from British colonial governance.
 That same year, Andrew Allen sold 150 acres of the land to John Lattimore.
 Andrew Allen also owned land west of the Monocacy, which was eventually confiscated and sold to local families in the area.
 Today, Bath's current acreage is 576 acres and is less than 1 sq. mi. in area.